Skip to main content

 Festive

-A rich rice pudding made with caramelized sugar, raisins, and nuts, often served during special occasions.
+A rich rice pudding built on caramelized sugar, raisins, and nuts, usually saved for special occasions.

 vegetarianContains: nutsContains: dairy